stkent/GooglePlayRatingsReporter/README.md

-# GooglePlayReviewScraper
+# GooglePlayRatingsReporter
-A short python script that scrapes Google Play Store pages for app review counts.
+A short python script that scrapes Google Play Store pages for app rating counts and reports changes to HipChat/Slack.

 # Setup
 Create a new file called "tokens.py" in the root directory of the repository.
 Add a line of the form